-- A. clothing and accessories that are dangerous to health or safety and are distracting or disruptive. - B. clothing in a way that reveals private body area(s) or undergarments. - C. clothing, haircuts, display items/body art with markings or an accessory (such as backpacks, jewelry, buttons, and purses) that: - 1. promote drugs, alcohol, tobacco, gang identification, weapons, or lewd sexual behavior; or - 2. denigrate or promote discrimination for or against an individual or group on the basis of age, color, disability, national origin, sexual orientation, race, religion or gender. - D. clothing that is not properly fastened. - E. clothing that is torn, has holes, or pants that are frayed. - F. sweats or jogging pants. - G. athletic shorts, cut-off pants, short-shorts, swimming shorts/bathing suits, running shorts, or clothing made of spandex material. - H. visible undergarments, sleeveless shirts, sleepwear or outer garments traditionally designed as undergarments such as boxer shorts, or bras. - I. hats, headgear, headphones, earbuds, or other head coverings, including rags and bandannas inside the school building except when approved by the principal/designee. - J. body piercing jewelry, except for earrings on the ears.
-All other body piercing jewelry must be removed or concealed by clothing (i.e., tops/bottoms). - K. jewelry or accessories that may be used as weapons, such as chains, spiked jewelry, fish hooks on hats or arm bands and rubber bands. - L. combs, curlers, or hair picks.
-Personal grooming such as combing, brushing, or spraying hair and applying cosmetics are allowed only in restrooms or designated areas. - M. sunglasses on face or head inside the school building.
+- A. clothing and accessories that are dangerous to health or safety and are distracting or disruptive. - B. clothing in a way that reveals private body area(s) or undergarments. - C. clothing, haircuts, display items/body art with markings or an accessory (such as backpacks, jewelry, buttons, and purses) that: - 1. promote drugs, alcohol, tobacco, gang identification, weapons, or lewd sexual behavior; or - 2. denigrate or promote discrimination for or against an individual or group on the basis of age, color, disability, national origin, sexual orientation, race, religion or gender. - D. clothing that is not properly fastened. - E. clothing that is torn or has holes above the thigh. - F. any style of shorts above the thigh in length, swimming shorts/bathing suits, or running shorts. - G. visible undergarments, sleeveless shirts, sleepwear or outer garments traditionally designed as undergarments such as boxer shorts, or bras. - H. hats, headgear, headphones, earbuds, or other head coverings, including rags and bandannas inside the school building except when approved by the principal/designee. - I. body piercing jewelry, except for earrings on the ears.
+All other body piercing jewelry must be removed or concealed by clothing (i.e., tops/bottoms).
+Facial piercings cannot be concealed by band aids, tape or similar items. - J. jewelry or accessories that may be used as weapons, such as chains, spiked jewelry, fish hooks on hats or arm bands and rubber bands. - K. combs, curlers, or hair picks.
+Personal grooming such as combing, brushing, or spraying hair and applying cosmetics are allowed only in restrooms or designated areas. - L. sunglasses on face or head inside the school building.
 You may wear sunglasses, hats, or other sun protective wear while outdoors during school hours.